-- ☐ It is meant for human reading rather than machine reading, so it omits the details that are not essential for humans. - ☐ There are no standards defined for writing a pseudocode because a pseudocode is not an executable program
+- Pseudocode is a compact and informal high-level description of an algorithm. - It is meant for human reading rather than machine reading, so it omits the details that are not essential for humans. - There are no standards defined for writing a pseudocode because a pseudocode is not an - executable program

 Example: Write a pseudocode to calculate the weekly wages of an employee.
-The pay depends on wages per hour and the number of hours worked.
+The pay depends onwages per hour and the number of hours worked.
 Moreover, if the employee has worked for more than 30 hours then he gets twice the wages per hour, for every extra hour that he has worked.